attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_speech/README.md

 How do I convert text to audio?
 ---

-1. Execute the textToSpeech method providing the text to be converted.
+1. Use the textToSpeech method providing the text to be converted.
 For more information about the parameters of this method, refer to AttApiClient.Speech.textToSpeech.

 <code>